Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

 In this tutorial section you will learn how to:
 - Generate a Newick string from a **Quetzal** coalescence binary tree.
+- Generate a Newick string from a **Quetzal** coalescence k-ary tree.
 - Customize the behavior of the generator based on the type of information you wish to format.

 ## From a Quetzal binary tree

 ### With no property

-When a Newick string is generated from a tree that has no vertex nor edge information (properties) attached to it, it is then assumed the only interest is the tree topology: as there is no clear way to populate the labels or branch length data fields in the Newick string, those are left empty.
+When a Newick string is generated from a tree that has no vertex nor edge information/properties attached to it, it is then assumed the only interest is the tree topology: as there is no clear way to populate the labels or branch length data fields in the Newick string, those are left empty.

 **Input**